erdalerdas/erdalerdas/README.md

 -->

 ### About Me ℹ️
 I'm a 23-year-old urban planner passionate about data analytics and exploring new technologies.
-Currently focusing on developing skills in data analysis and leveraging AI models for urban planning.
+Currently focusing on developing skills in data analysis and leveraging AI models for urban planning and landscape architecture.

 ### Project Portfolio 🌐
 - **Project:** [Accelerating Urban Analysis with CNN and Satellite Imagery](https://github.com/erdalerdas/Aygaz_Artificial_Intelligence_Project_Bootcamp)